nedap/kadaster-bag-client/README.md

 Java client om de webservice van het kadaster met basisregistraties van adressen en gebouwen te bevragen.

-#Development instruction
-To start with development

 #Deployment instruction
 to successfully create the application .war file run maven command mvn clean install -DskipTests

 To be able to run the application on tomcat or jetty server first create a system environment variable GEO_CODING_HOME that will point to location where properties files will be stored.
-Necessary properties files are the sam as in DEVELOPMENT instruction part with minor diference that some of the files dont have "_tests" part in its name.
+Necessary properties files are the same as in DEVELOPMENT instruction part with minor difference that some of the files dont have "_tests" part in its name.
 Name of the files shoud be db.properties, geocoding.properties and log4j.properties.

 #Development instruction
-To start with development every developer need to create configuration a folder for test properties in api/config/test/{username} in the folder need to have tree properties files:
+To start with development every developer need to create configuration a folder for test properties in api/config/test/{username} in the folder need to have three properties files:

 db_test.properties

 	jdbc.username=root
 	jdbc.password=123
 	jdbc.driver=com.mysql.jdbc.Driver
 	jdbc.url=jdbc:mysql://localhost:3306/kadasterbagclient_test?useUnicode=true&characterEncoding=UTF-8

 geocoding_test.properties

 	max.validation.period.sec=1000

 log4j.properties

 	log4j.debug=true

 	log4j.rootLogger=INFO,Stdout